Simple closed geodesics on hyperelliptic translation surfaces and classification theorem for translation surfaces in $\mathcal{H}^{\mathrm{hyp}}(4)$: Proof of Theorem

-\pf{ Let $P$ be the point in $b$ such that $P$ is farthest from $P_1$ in the points of $b$ which are mapped to singular points of $(Y, q)$.
-Note that $P$ may possibly coincides with $P_1$.
+\pf{ Let $P$ be the point in $b$ such that $P$ is farthest from $P_1$ in the points of $b$ that are mapped to singular points of $(Y, q)$.
+Note that $P$ may possibly coincide with $P_1$.
 We first prove that $P$ is mapped to $p_0$.
 Suppose that $P$ is mapped to a pole of $q$.
 If $P$ is a lower point or the midpoint of $b$, by Lemma \ref{return}, $r_P(P_1)\in b$ is mapped to a singular point.
 This contradicts the definition of $P$.
-If $P$ is an upper point of $b$, by the same argument as in the last part of the proof of Lemma \ref{c_sing}, $r_R r_P(P_1)$ is mapped to $p_0$.
-However, $r_R r_P(P_1)$ is in $c-\left\{P_2\right\}$.
-This is a contradiction.
-Thus, $P$ is mapped to $p_0$.
-Set $\Delta=\triangle P_1P_2r_R(P)$ and
+Assume that $P$ is an upper point of $b$.
+We show that $P$ is mapped to $p_0$.
+Suppose that $P$ is mapped to a pole of $q$.
+Let $P^\prime$ be the point that is closest to $P$ in the points of $P_1 P$ corresponding to singular points and $P^\prime \neq P$.
+Let $s$ be a curve $s: P^\prime r_P(P^\prime) \to (Y, q)$ defined by